shiming-chen/GNDAN/README.md

 ```

 ## Results
-Results of our released model using various evaluation protocols on three datasets, both in the conventional ZSL (CZSL) and generalized ZSL (GZSL) setting.
-This released results are slightly higher than the results in the paper.
+Results of our released models using various evaluation protocols on three datasets, both in the conventional ZSL (CZSL) and generalized ZSL (GZSL) settings.
+These released results are slightly higher than the results in the paper.

 | Dataset | U | S | H | Acc |
 | :-----: | :-----: | :-----: | :-----: | :-----: |